mario33881/progetto_100/README.md

     > and create new accounts for trusted people (like family members)

     > Obviously the rest API (all the PHP scripts that expose data) needs to be protected from un-authorized users as well as the UI
+* Put all the database settings (database name and its table's names) inside a config file or in a script that gets included
+    > Better maintainability: changing one name doesn't require changing every variable inside the PHP scripts
+* Better naming "standardization" for PHP scripts: "get_xxxx.php" or "getxxxx.php" could be used for GET request responders, "sendxxxx.php"/"send_xxxx.php"/"postxxxx.php"/"post_xxxx.php" could be used for POST request responders, the utilities (like "db_connection.php" ) could be put inside an "utils" folder
+* Changing the UI color doesn't effect the UI on other devices, while this could be a cool feature the user expects that changing the UI color affects all the devices without having to reload their page
+    > websocket could be used to listen for the color change and reload the page

 ## Author
 Zenaro Stefano [(Github)](https://github.com/mario33881)